QA | Contact Center Software

-Manual testing: It is carried out by QA team members who manually check the software’s correctness, user experience and report bugs.
+Manual testing: QA team can launch it manually, not to mention they can check the software’s correctness, user experience, and report bugs.

-API Testing : We have automated API test Suite that has been designed using open source tools with over 2000 test cases
+API Testing: We have an automated API test Suite that has been designed using open source tools with over 2000 test cases

-UI Automation Testing – Simulate the user flow which will act like real user via browser and will replicate the flow.
-Automation framework used is Protractor / Cucumber ( BDD ) It handles browser functionalities and user flow for complete regression testing.
+UI Automation Testing – Simulate the user flow which will act like a real user via browser and will replicate the flow.
+The automation framework used is Protractor / Cucumber ( BDD ) It handles browser functionalities and user flow for complete regression testing.